duiliod/DeepNORHA/README.md

-# # PyTorch Implementation of DeepNORHA
+# # PyTorch Implementation of DeepNORAH
-This repository provides a [PyTorch](https://pytorch.org/) implementation of the *DeepNORHA* method presented in .......
+This repository provides a [PyTorch](https://pytorch.org/) implementation of the *DeepNORAH* method presented in .......

 If you would like to get in touch, please contact [ddeangeli@pladema.exa.unicen.edu.ar](ddeangeli@pladema.exa.unicen.edu.ar).